bodo-ai/Bodo/docs/source/data_visualization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For other visualization functions, you can call them from regular Python and manually gather the data.
-If the data does not fit a single machine's memory, you may need to take a sample.
+If the data does not fit in a single machine's memory, you may need to take a sample.
 The example code below demonstrates
 gathering a portion of data in Bodo and calling polar (which Bodo doesn't support yet)
 in regular Python::